-A. Outcomes
+4.1 Outcomes

-True to Sen's statement that choice is both the aim and the principal means of development [51], the primary development outcome is choice itself.
+True to Sen's statement that choice is both the aim and the principal means of development (Sen, 1999), the primary development outcome is choice itself.
 Secondary development outcomes depend on the individual's choice as to what lives they value.
-These may include, for example, easier communication, increased knowledge, more income or time saved.
-Information and communication technologies might prove useful tools in achieving these outcomes.
-Just like other attempts to operationalise Sen's work, here capabilities are not measured directly, though participatory research with individuals and groups may reveal them to relationships between agency, structure and choice, thus analysing how the outcomes were arrived at.
+These may include, for example, easier communication with personal and professional contacts, increased knowledge, more income or time saved.
+ICT might prove useful tools in achieving these outcomes.
+Just like other attempts to operationalise Sen's work, here capabilities are not measured directly, though participatory research with individuals and groups may reveal them to some degree.
+Mainly, the outcome component will map or measure the achieved functionings resulting from an individual's choices as a proxy for the capabilities.3 An analysis based on the Choice Framework would then work backwards, from the outcomes, into the systemic relationships between agency, structure and choice, thus analysing how the outcomes were arrived at.

-B. Dimensions of Choice
+4.2 Dimensions of Choice

-Alsop and Heinsohn's dimensions of choice, which they call "degrees of empowerment" include, firstly, the existence of choice - whether the different possibilities exist and are, in principle, attainable for the individual if the combination of their resource portfolio and the structural conditions would allow it.
-The second dimension, a sense of choice, not originally included by Alsop & Heinsohn, was added as a result of fieldwork experiences relating to ICT and development.
-Individuals were aware of some possibilities the new technology offered them, like email and online chat, but not of others, like Voice over IP.
-This was precisely because their educational resources (including computer skills) and the dominant discourse in the Chilean media stressed some usages over others.
-For any piece of research focused on a technology which is new to the respondents, the dimension of "sense of choice" will play a significant role.
-The "use of choice" dimension refers to whether or not individual actually makes the choice and the an
+Alsop and Heinsohn's dimensions of choice, which they call 'degrees of empowerment' include, firstly, the existence of choice-whether the different possibilities exist and are, in principle, attainable for the individual if the combination of their resource portfolio and the structural conditions allow it.
+The second dimension, a sense of choice, not originally included by Alsop and Heinsohn, was added as a result of fieldwork experiences relating to ICT and development.
+Individuals were aware of some possibilities the new technology